ReactGenie: A Development Framework for Complex Multimodal Interactions Using Large Language Models: Framework Evaluation

 \subsubsection{\mr{}FoodOrdering}

 \mr{}FoodOrdering is a food ordering app that allows users to order food from a restaurant.
-It has the basic functions of browsing menus, shopping cart management, and checking order history.
-In total, the app is composed of around 2689 lines of code, only 88 (3\%) of which are related to building multimodal UIs.
-Note that every example parse provided by the developer takes four lines of code and every \texttt{GenieClass}, \texttt{GenieFunction}, and \texttt{GenieProperty} annotation takes just one line of code.
+It allows users to browse menus, manage shopping carts, and check order history.
+For example, users can say ``Reorder my last order'', click on a food item and say ``Add three of this to my cart'', or click on the restaurant and say ``Show me the menu of this restaurant''.
+The app is comprised of 2689 lines of code, with only 88 (3\%) related to building the multimodal UI.
+Note that every example parse provided by the developer takes four lines of code, and every \texttt{GenieClass}, \texttt{GenieFunction}, and \texttt{GenieProperty} annotation takes just one line of code.